jcamm3/sump-monitor/README.md

 # Sump Water Level Monitor

 Monitors sump water levels using the JSN-SR04T ultrasonic sensor.
 Reports measurements in both centimeters and inches.
-Integrates with Home Assistant and includes a built-in web interface.
+Includes OLED display and web interface for real-time monitoring and calibration.
+Integrates with Home Assistant.

 ## Features